Resource Estimation for VQE on Small Molecules: Impact of Fermion Mappings and Hamiltonian Reductions

 \section{Results and Discussion}

-We first present the results obtained from VQE(UCCSD)-based resource estimation performed using the workflow mentioned in Section~\ref{sec3:methodology} on two representative molecular systems: Methane ($CH_{4}$) and Fluoromethane ($CH_{3}F$), the 3-dimensional (3D) molecular geometries of which are shown in Figure~\ref{fig_3}.
-For a direct comparison, all calculations employed the same STO-3G basis set and the JW FTQM, without applying any Hamiltonian reduction techniques mentioned in Section~\ref{sec2.6:hamiltonian_reduction}.
-The ISA-level ansatz circuits were transpiled using optimization level~3, and the \texttt{Qiskit-Aer} simulator backend in \texttt{Qiskit}, ensuring consistent compilation settings across both molecules.
+We first present the results obtained from VQE(UCCSD)-based resource estimation performed using the workflow described in Section~\ref{sec3:methodology} on two representative molecular systems: Methane ($CH_4$) and Fluoromethane ($CH_3F$).
+Their 3-dimensional (3D) molecular geometries are shown in Figure~\ref{fig_3}, and the corresponding atomic coordinates are provided in Table~\ref{tab:SI_geometries} of the Supplementary Information.
+Both geometries were generated using the \texttt{Avogadro} molecular editor~\cite{Hanwell2012} using its built-in universal force field (UFF) auto-optimisation tool~\cite{Rappe1992}.
+These molecules are employed here as input geometries for the purpose of illustrating the resource-estimation workflow.

 For a direct comparison, all calculations employed the same STO-3G basis set and the JW FTQM, without applying any Hamiltonian reduction techniques mentioned in Section~\ref{sec2.6:hamiltonian_reduction}.
 The ISA-level ansatz circuits were transpiled using optimization level~3 and the \texttt{Qiskit-Aer} simulator backend in \texttt{Qiskit}.
 The simulator was employed with its default transpilation configuration, corresponding to an all-to-all qubit connectivity model without a hardware-imposed coupling map.
 As a result, no initial layout selection or routing procedures were required.
 Circuits were decomposed into the default transpilation target gate set of the \texttt{Qiskit-Aer} backend, consisting of single-qubit gates \{U$_2(\phi,\lambda)$, R$_Z(\theta)$, R$_Y(\theta)$, H, S$_{X}$ ($\sqrt{X}$), S$_{X}$dg ($\sqrt{X}^\dagger$), X\} and two-qubit gates $\{\mathrm{CX}$, \texttt{UnitaryGate}~\cite{UnitaryGateQiskit}\}.
 Under these conditions, the transpilation process is deterministic and yields identical compiled circuits across repeated runs for a given input circuit.
 The same compilation configuration was consistently applied to all subsequent calculations presented in this work.